Activity retrospective

 • Lactate test: “Analyze this interval session and include the lactate values I entered on each rep. Use custom_fields.lactate from get_activity_intervals when present.”

 • Activity custom field: “For this ride, include my activity custom field vo2max_est.
-Pass custom_fields: ["vo2max_est"] to get_activity_details, and if I ask whether it is improving over time, switch to analyze_correlation with metric_x: "custom:vo2max_est" plus the same custom_fields selection over a date range.”
+Pass custom_fields: ["vo2max_est"] to get_activity_details, preserve the exact code and source metadata, and state when the value is absent, null, or malformed.
+If I ask whether it is improving over time, switch to analyze_correlation with metric_x: "custom:vo2max_est" plus the same custom_fields selection over a date range; do not assign a unit or physiology from the name alone.”

 • Race debrief: “…this was a race — focus on pacing discipline and where I lost time.”